duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_0_0_sensors.md

 Website https://joy-it.net/en/products/SEN-Speed
 -->
 <figure>
-    <figcaption>Wheel encoder</figcaption>
+    <figcaption>Wheel encoder, source: https://joy-it.net/en/products/SEN-Speed</figcaption>
     <img style='width:10em' src="images_sensors/Joy_it_lm393.png"/>
 </figure>

-### How to run the code for the wheel encoder

 ### Validation

-To validate the wheel encoder measurements, the duckiebot was pushed 15 cm, 50 cm and 100 cm by hand over the tile.
+To validate the wheel encoder measurements, the `DBv2` was pushed 15 cm, 50 cm and 100 cm by hand over the tile.
 Based on the number of switches the wheel encoder counted from 0 to 1 and from 1 to 0 the traveled distance was calculated.
 The formula to calculate the traveled distance is:

 \begin{equation}
     2 \pi r \dfrac{ticks}{N}